Could NAB be leading the way in contactless payments?

-I’m happy to share that the Australian Small Business Centre is moving away from NAB and to CBA for our business banking.
-The reasons are many, but a key reason is that CBA has shown leadership in the development of their Internet banking services – businesses can search through the last 7 years of payments and get bank statements for this period too.
-If you have had to find old financial statements or past transactions you’ll find this very handy because you can get the information online, anytime from anywhere, rather than go sifting through your physical files to find it.
+I’m happy to share that the Australian Small Business Centre is moving away from NAB and, instead, changing to CBA for our business banking.
+The reasons are many, but a key reason is that CBA has shown leadership in the development of their Internet banking services.

 Loan applications or records for the tax department

 If you are going through a loan application or need source documents to follow up on tax debt for the ATO, the time saving features available to CBA business customers are powerful.

 The other feature we have found very useful is the capability to have one business account with a debit card attached to it.
 One statement.
 One bank feed.
 One depository of all financial transactions.

 Strangely though, it was in receiving a notification for a NAB debit card service (that we cancelled) that we came across the change to the Terms and Conditions of personal transaction savings products, and saw the new words — words that may well likely become a very common part of our language as more and more services are based around the development of apps for mobile devices.

 Does innovation in fintech come into these changes?